 The size of the bigger swingset is still compact enough to fit in smaller yards, younger children can still play easily, and even children into their early teens will be able to enjoy it.

 Also, the extra foot doesn’t add much cost considering the extra flexibility you’re going to get with the larger set.

 If you choose to go with a set that has a six or seven foot deck, then even teenagers and adults will be able to play on it.

 Oftentimes, parents will buy the larger sets when they want to entertain the whole family — from the littlest kids, up to their older brothers and sisters.

-The main takeaway is this: sets with a four foot deck are TINY.
+The main takeaway is this: sets with a four foot deck are very small.
 You may save a little bit of money upfront by going with four feet, but in the long run, you’re going to wish you’d gone with a bigger set, and you might have to buy a new one in couple years.

 Take a look at the Gorilla Playsets Nantucket, which has a 4 foot deck.

 Now take a look at the Gorilla Playsets Riverview, which has a 5 foot deck.

 They look almost the same right?
 99% percent of people who view these sets online cannot tell the difference in size.